nelsandersoncreative/nationalparklist-client/README.md

 The app is meant for desktop use, but will still scale for tablet and mobile viewing.

-To check out the app, you can use the following dummy account to see the onboarding experience:
+To check out the app, you can create an account or use the following dummy account to see the onboarding experience:

 #### Demo Account Details